Tempura

+Tempura (天ぷら or 天麩羅, tenpura) is a typical Japanese dish that usually consists of seafood and vegetables that have been coated in a thin batter and deep-fried.
+Tempura originated in the 16th century, when Portuguese Jesuits brought the Western-style cooking method of coating foods with flour and frying, via Nanban trade.

 Preparation

 Batter

 A light batter is made of iced water, eggs, and soft wheat flour (cake, pastry or all-purpose flour).
-Sometimes baking soda or baking powder is added to make the fritter light.
-Using sparkling water in the place of plain water makes a similar effect.
-Tempura batter is traditionally mixed in small batches using chopsticks for only a few seconds, leaving lumps in the mixture that, along with the cold batter temperature, result in the unique fluffy and crisp tempura structure when cooked.
+Sometimes baking soda or baking powder is added to make the batter light.
+Using sparkling water in place of plain water has a similar effect.
+Tempura batter is traditionally mixed in small batches using chopsticks for only a few seconds, leaving lumps in the mixture that, along with the cold batter temperature, result in a unique fluffy and crisp tempura structure when cooked.
 The batter is often kept cold by adding ice or placing the bowl inside a larger bowl with ice.
 Overmixing the batter will activate wheat gluten, which causes the flour mixture to become soft and dough-like when fried.

 Specially formulated tempura flour is available in supermarkets.
 This is generally light (low-gluten) flour and occasionally contains leaveners such as baking powder.

 Tempura does not use breadcrumbs (panko) in the coating.
-Deep-fried foods which are coated with breadcrumbs are called furai, Japanese-invented Western-style deep fried foods, such as tonkatsu or ebi furai (fried prawn).
+Deep-fried foods that are coated with breadcrumbs are called furai, Japanese-invented Western-style deep-fried foods, such as tonkatsu or ebi furai (fried prawn).

-No seasonings or salt is added to the batter, or the ingredients, except for some recipes recommending rinsing seafood in salt water before preparation.
+No seasonings or salt are added to the batter, or the ingredients, except for some recipes recommending rinsing seafood in salt water before preparation.

 Frying

 Thin slices or strips of vegetables or seafood are dipped in the batter, then briefly deep-fried in hot oil.
 Vegetable oil or canola oil are most common; however, tempura was traditionally cooked using sesame oil.
 Many specialty shops still use sesame oil or tea seed oil, and it is thought certain compounds in these oils help to produce light, crispier batter.

 The finished fry is pale whiteish, thin and fluffy, yet crunchy.

 The bits of batter (known as tenkasu) are scooped out between batches of tempura so they do not burn and leave a bad flavor in the oil.
-A small mesh scoop (Ami jakushi) is used for this purpose.
+A small mesh scoop (ami jakushi) is used for this purpose.
 Tenkasu are often reserved as ingredients in other dishes or as a topping.